pietroppeter/nimib/refactor_notes.md

 - in fact now write wants a mutable doc
 - the moment I have the json backend I might be able to have a non mutable doc (but might not be worth it)
 - far from home has likely being broken for a while (replacing partial document is wrong given current defaults)
+- blocks in markdown are separated by empty lines